Anacostia Waterfront Corporation: Bond sales

-Anacostia River clean-up and training efforts
+Anacostia River cleanup and training efforts

 The AWC also acted on its mission to assist in cleaning up the Anacostia River.
-In November 2006, the corporation made river clean-up a priority for the organization, which included watershed-wide education efforts to address non-point-source water pollution.
-The corporation announced strict environmental standards for its developers in February 2007 in order to help reduce wastewater runoff into the river.
-The AWC's efforts to develop site-specific environmental design guidelines won awards from the National Capital Section of the American Society of Civil Engineers and GreenHOME (an organization which recommends environmentally safe products for residential homes).
+In November 2006, the corporation prioritized river cleanup, which included watershed-wide education efforts to address non-point-source water pollution.
+The corporation announced strict environmental standards for its developers in February 2007 to help reduce wastewater runoff into the river.
+The AWC's efforts to develop site-specific environmental design guidelines won awards from the National Capital Section of the American Society of Civil Engineers and GreenHOME (an organization that recommends environmentally safe products for residential homes).

-One of the AWC's final projects was the funding of a worker training center.
-Since its inception, the corporation had required that 51 percent of each developer's workforce come from the District of Columbia, and that at least 10 percent of the workforce be residents of the city's impoverished Ward 8.
+One of the AWC's final projects was funding a worker training center.
+Since its inception, the corporation had required that 51 percent of each developer's workforce come from the District of Columbia and that at least 10 percent of the workforce be residents of the city's impoverished Ward 8.
 But developers complained that few D.C. residents were prepared or trained for the jobs offered.
-The AWC established an employment organization to help screen D.C. residents who applied for jobs, better match residents to positions that they qualified for, and improve residents' job skills to better prepare them for the workplace.
+The AWC established an employment organization to help screen D.C. residents who applied for jobs, better match residents to positions they qualified for, and improve their job skills to prepare them for the workplace.
 The organization would also help promote awareness of AWC redevelopment projects and job opportunities at those projects among Ward 7 and Ward 8 residents.
-This organization, known as the Business Resource Center, opened at 2311 Martin Luther King Jr. Avenue SE on April 11, 2007.
+This organization, the Business Resource Center, opened at 2311 Martin Luther King Jr. Avenue SE on April 11, 2007.